NoStackApp/ns-cli/README.md

 [NoStack](https://www.nostack.net/) is a tool that automatically generates a secure and stable back end and even generates React code for your front end.

+NoStack lets you specify *units* of your application, which are essentially hierarchies (trees) of data types.
+NoStack then generates a back end that combines the data needs of all of the units, and creates for you starter front end code.
+The starter code implements the full user flow.
+[Styling is left up to you.]
+Unlike templating tools, NoStack does not limit your application..

 This CLI lets you take advantage of these capabilities.
 The CLI, as well as NoStack, are only being released in alpha at this point.
+But we are actively building the project.

 Features include:
 * A simple language NoStack Flow Specification (NFS) Language for specifying